sjahu/slack-emoji-everywhere/README.md

 # slack-emoji-everywhere

-**⚠️ WIP: This is very much a work in progress/proof of concept and is in no way ready for general use (and may never be).**
+**⚠️ WIP: This is a work in progress and is not quite ready for general use.**

 Wouldn't it be great if you could use Slack emoji on Workplace by Meta, or any other site?
 Yes, yes it would.

-This alpha-quality extension uses a signed-in Slack workspace to automagically download emoji and injects them into non-Slack webpages in place of text `:emoji:` tokens.
+This extension uses a signed-in Slack workspace to automagically download emoji and injects them into non-Slack webpages in place of text `:emoji:` tokens.

 ## Architecture